sumup-oss/circuit-ui/README.md

+# 🚧 Under construction 🚧

+The Circuit UI component API is not yet stable.
+There will be breaking changes without corresponding version number updates until we adopt a stable release cycle and versioning system.

-# Installation
+## Installation

 ```
 yarn && yarn start
 ```

-# Deployment
+## Deployment

 ```
 yarn deploy
 ```

-# Linting and formatting
+## Linting and formatting

 ```
 yarn fix:prettier